Open and solved problems concerning polarized partition relations

 The next theorem concerns the cardinals below the splitting number.
-The proof of the countable case appears in \cite{gash964}, and the proof of the general case is situated in \cite{GaSh995}.
-Here is the assetrion:
+The proof of the countable case appears in \cite{MR2927607}, and the proof of the general case is situated in \cite{MR3201820}.
+For a thorough background on the splitting number $\mathfrak{s}$ see \cite{MR2768685}.
+Here is the assertion:

 \begin{theorem} Suppose $\kappa<\lambda<\mathfrak{s}_\kappa$.
 The positive relation $\binom{\lambda}{\kappa} \rightarrow \binom{\lambda}{\kappa}^{1,1}_2$ holds iff $\cf(\lambda)\neq\kappa$. \end{theorem}